meghapsimatrix/wildmeta/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This release adds parallel processing capabilities (using the future and future.apply packages) to run cluster wild bootstrapping.

-Further, I reduced the number of boostraps in the examples in the vignette so the checks can hopefully run faster.
+This release extends bootstrapping functions to work with univariate meta-analysis models fit using metafor package.

 ## Test environments

-* local OS Big Sur, R 4.1.2
+* local OS Big Sur, R 4.2.1
 * ubuntu 20.04.3 LTS (on Github), R devel, release, oldrelease
 * macOS-latest (on Github), R release
 * windows-latest (on Github), R release